atishchandra/Profile/README.md

 #### 🏢 Application Build & Integration Engineer - Capgemini, India (Jan 2021 - Present)

 - 🏢 Part of the Engineering and Customer Experience Team for a French Automobile Client.
+- 💻 Collaborated with cross-functional teams including development, testing, and product, to successfully deliver multiple projects.
 - ⚙️ Building Infrastructure for Frontend and Backend (Database/Batch) Servers, hosted on Suse Linux Enterprise Systems.
 - 🌍 Combining All components to build a full-fledged application using microservices approach.
 - 🔧 Technical Migration of Applications with Old Unix Servers to new Linux Servers, Java Upgrade, Postgresql Upgrade, MySQL Upgrade, Oracle DB Upgrade, MQ Upgrade, CFT Upgrade, Tomcat Upgrade, WAS Upgrade etc.